netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Additional polling with SCMP or with additikonal QUIC stream may be used to regularly measure packet drop rates or latency variations.

+## Multipathing for Anonymity {#anon}

+Multipathing could also be used for anonymity, e.g. by switching paths at random intervalls.
+With a continuous datastream, care should be taken that new paths are not just switched over from one to the next, otherwise traffic characteristics may be used to identify paths.
+For example, paths could be identified by packet frequency, packet burst frequency or general bandwidth.
+For continuous stream, just moving one stream from one path to another may expose stream identity.

+As mitigation, a sender could start sending on a new path for a while before stopping sending on the old path.
+The sender could send redundant data or random data at a suitable bandwidth.

+**TODO** Should we really recommend bandwidth usage.
+**TODO** Is this SCION specific?

 # API Design consideration